Marina Erakovic: Mid-year: Back to Europe

 At the Madrid Open, she drew Kateryna Bondarenko in her first-round qualifying singles match.
 Erakovic opened with a hard-fought three-set win.
 Three hours later she was back on court for her second qualifying match, against Monica Niculescu, eventually taking the match 2–6, 7–6, 6–3.
-Her first round proper was against her new doubles partner, Julia Görges, the final score being 6–1, 0–6, 6–4.
+Her first-round proper was against her new doubles partner, Julia Görges, the final score being 6–1, 0–6, 6–4.

 In their first-round doubles match they came up against the wildcard pair of Lisa Raymond and Madison Keys, to whom they lost 5–7, 6–3, [6–10].

-The next stop on the tour was in Rome for the Internazionali d'Italia, where Erakovic lost her first-round qualifying singles match to Christina McHale in straight sets and did not enter the doubles.
+Next stop was in Rome for the Italian Open, where Erakovic lost her first-round qualifying singles match to Christina McHale in straight sets and did not enter the doubles.
 She skipped the following week's tournaments, despite originally entering the Nuremberg event, and waited until the next stop on the tour – at Stade Roland Garros.

 Erakovic's terrible luck with the draw in major tournaments continued in Paris, as she started her campaign against fourth seed Petra Kvitová, victor in all four of their previous encounters (including the second round of this event a year earlier).
 For the very first time in a major, Erakovic had a singles match on the Centre Court (Philippe Chatrier).
 Starting a red-hot favourite with bookmakers, Kvitová survived a break point in her first service game, and three more in her second, before dropping her third in a game which included an ace and two double-faults.
-Erakovic held serve to lead 4–2, but couldn't maintain the momentum as Kvitová broke back twice to take the set 6–4, her final service game being the only one where she did not offer a break point.
-Despite an excessive amount of unforced errors, Kvitová was able to pull out the big points when it mattered most.
+Erakovic held serve to lead 4–2 but couldn't maintain the momentum as Kvitová broke back twice to take the set 6–4, her final service game being the only one where she did not offer a break point.
+Despite an excessive number of unforced errors, Kvitová was able to pull out the big points when it mattered most.
 Although Erakovic served well, her returns were not as consistent as they needed to be, and resulted in a disastrous eight unforced errors as she served the final game of the set.

 The second set again had too many unforced errors, but this time it was Kvitová who was broken three times to Erakovic's once, the New Zealander winning the set 6–3.
 In contrast to the first two sets, where there had been 14 and 11 deuces respectively, the third and deciding set had only two, in Erakovic's first and fourth service games.
 Kvitová broke in the third game of the set, but immediately dropped her own service to love.
 They both also dropped their fourth service games, but Erakovic was broken in her next as well to be down 4–5.
 There were no worries for Kvitová as she served out to love, taking the match 6–4, 3–6, 6–4.